 I think there's going to be a series of chronological events describing the activities around the firing of Comey and the go-easy alleged comments that are made about Flynn.

-And those may extend beyond conversations the president had with Comey to some of his other aides.
+And those may extend beyond conversations the President had with Comey to some of his other aides.

-So, you know, there's going to be a chronology that comes out, and people will draw their own inferences.
+So, you know, there's going to be a chronology that comes out and people will draw their own inferences.

-Democrats will cry crime, Republicans will say there's not.
+Republicans will say there's not.

-But I don't think the body of fact is going to change much, and it is time to move beyond the questions that have gotten two and a half years of investigation to the questions that have barely gotten any investigation.
+And it is time to move beyond the questions that have gotten two and a half years of investigation to the questions that have barely gotten any investigation.

-Um, all of the things that we've been talking about that the rest of the country has sort of ignored.
+Ukraine, FISA abuse, all of the things that we've been talking about that the rest of the country has sort of ignored.

-And yeah, holding them accountable is going to be probably as big or bigger a job over time.
+And yeah, holding them accountable is going to be probably as big or bigger job over time.

-John Solomon, you should uh take a bow.
+John Solomon, you should take a bow.

 And so should a lot of other people.

-A long time ago.
+I'm a long time ago.

 You're only as good as your next story.